Joe Dodoo: Wigan Athletic

 On 9 February 2021, Dodoo joined League One side Wigan Athletic on a deal until the end of the 2020–21 season.
 He scored his first goal for Wigan in a 3–0 win against Milton Keynes Dons on 6 March 2021.

 Doncaster Rovers

 On 6 September 2021, Dodoo joined League One side Doncaster Rovers on a two-year deal.
 Dodoo made his debut for the club a day later on 7 September in a 6–0 defeat against Rotherham United in the EFL Trophy.
 On the 25th of June 2022, Doncaster released him.

 Burton Albion

-On 12 November 2022, Dodoo signed for League One side Burton Albion on a short term deal.
+On 12 November 2022, Dodoo signed for League One side Burton Albion on a short-term deal.

+Solihull Moors

+On 27 March 2025, Dodoo joined National League side Solihull Moors on a short-term deal until the end of the season.
+He departed the club at the end of his deal.

+Alfreton Town

+On 16 August 2025, Dodoo joined National League North club Alfreton Town.

 International career

 Dodoo is eligible to represent England or Ghana internationally.
 In March 2013, Dodoo was called up to the England under-18 team and played in a match against Belgium.
-On 20 May 2016 he was called up to the Ghana squad for their Africa Cup of Nations qualifier against Mauritius; as he required FIFA to approve his change of nationality, he was unable to play, but trained with the squad.
+On 20 May 2016 he was called up to the Ghana squad for their Africa Cup of Nations qualifier against Mauritius; as he required FIFA to approve his change of association, he was unable to play, but trained with the squad.